simonw/datasette/docs/sql_queries.rst

 tables page, then click "View and edit SQL" to open that query in the custom SQL editor.

-Note that this interface is only available if the :ref:`config_allow_sql` option has not been disabled.
+Note that this interface is only available if the :ref:`permissions_execute_sql` permission is allowed.

 Any Datasette SQL query is reflected in the URL of the page, allowing you to bookmark them, share them with others and navigate through previous queries